-The 6 week Parent Gym programme covers a range of core issues from managing behaviour to supporting children’s learning and development, resolving family conflict and healthy lifestyles.
+The six week Parent Gym programme covers a range of core issues from managing behaviour to supporting children’s learning and development, resolving family conflict and healthy lifestyles.
 The sessions are practical and interactive, helping parents develop the skills and confidence needed to tackle the daily challenges of raising children and family life.
-Parent Gym is delivered to parents through schools and children’s centres in the top 30% of the IDACI (Index measuring deprivation relating to children).
+Parent Gym is delivered to parents through schools and children’s centres in the state sector.

 Parent Gym is designed to increase parental self-efficacy - a well-researched concept which measures parental skill and confidence.
 Improving parental self-efficacy is associated with improved sensitivity, warmth and responsiveness in parents.
 Each of these characteristics can protect against the development of child and adolescent behaviour problems, as well as promote children’s self-esteem, school performance and social competence.
 Academics conclude that high parenting self-efficacy is strongly related to maternal ability to foster a healthy, happy and nurturing child-rearing environment’ (Coleman and Karraker 1997).